Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

-The first thing we note is that this discussion so far, applies to the quantum field operator itself and thus nothing of what has been said up to this point is limited to the vacuum state alone.
-Thus, in principle should apply to all sates.
+The first thing we note is that this discussion, so far, applies to the quantum field operator itself, and, thus, nothing of what has been said up to this point is limited to the vacuum state alone.
+Thus, in principle, it should apply to all states.
 The quantum field has become equivalent in all generality to a classical field.
 But why should this be limited to the inflaton field?
-All fields present during inflation should be subject to the same analysis, thus, we would conclude that all fields in nature are equivalent to their classical counterpart.
+All fields present during inflation should be subject to the same analysis.
+Thus, we would conclude that all fields in nature are equivalent to their classical counterpart\footnote{That is, unless one wants to argue somehow that other fields, say those of the standard model of particle physics, were not affected by the inflationary expansion which drove the inflaton to the vacuum state.
+Such idea would lead us to serious conflicts with the basic tenant of General Relativity: the equivalence principle, and thus we will not further consider that problematic possibility here.}.
 After all, every field that exists should be present in its corresponding vacuum state during the inflationary epoch.
 The fields are not simply turned on when we need them.
-This is required by the working hypothesis behind all of physics regarding the Invariance of the laws of physics in ``time".
+This is required by the working hypothesis behind all of physics regarding the {\it invariance of the laws of physics in ``time"}.
 The conclusion is, of course, incorrect for other fields, why should it be correct for the inflaton?
 It seems that the only possible posture here is that the modes of all quantum fields have become classical if they correspond to wavelengths that are ``large enough".
 But then we must ask ourselves: large enough in comparison to what? the human scale? perhaps the current horizon scale?
-Anyway, it seems clear that in order to justify this approach, one would need to introduce several other {\it ad hoc} rules into the theory.
-Moreover, as it has been recently discussed in\cite{HollandsWald}, the position that one could consider the quantum field simply as a collection of independent modes, as would be needed in order to subject the different modes to very different treatments (such as considering some to be classical, while others are considered fully quantum mechanical), { \bf is untenable} in light of the locality of the field theory and the need for composite operator renormalization.
+Anyway, it seems clear, that in order to justify this approach, one would need to introduce several other {\it ad hoc} rules into the theory.
+Moreover, as it has been recently discussed in \cite{HollandsWald}, the position that one could consider the quantum field simply as a collection of independent modes, as would be needed in order to subject the different modes to very different treatments (such as considering some to be classical, while some others are considered as fully quantum mechanical), {\bf is untenable} in light of the locality of the field theory and the need for composite operator renormalization.